ali-mohammed-khair-nasser/Text-Summarizer-and-Categorical/README.md

 - To installing NLTK data run the python interpreter or new Jupiter notebook in anaconda then type the following commands:
 ``` import nltk ```
 ``` nltk.download() ```
-- A new window should open, showing the NLTK Downloader. select the packages or collections you want to download.
+- A new window should open, showing the NLTK downloader.
+Next, select the packages or collections you want to download.
-- For more information see the documentation [here](https://www.nltk.org/data.html)
+- For more information see the documentation from [here](https://www.nltk.org/data.html)

 ### Pandas Library
 In computer programming, pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.